adityagoel4512/Chess/readme.md

 --------------------
 Object array.

-I've opted to not go for a bitboard representation to make the program as short and simple as possible in the interest of beginner to chess programming level readability and time to complete work, even at the expense of speed of the engine.
+I've opted to not go for a bitboard representation to make the program as short and simple as possible, even at the expense of speed of the engine.

 Search
 ------